 Coachwood Canyon is a pleasant but fairly open canyon flowing into Rocky Creek.
 The coachwood forest higher up in the creek is impressive, and the abseils are interesting.

 See Newnes Plateau & South Wolgan Fire Trails for information on how to drive to the starting point.

-From the Rocky Creek car park, follow a very faint track N, then NE, before it swings E along the ridge towards the 973 point.
-Head NE down into the creek, trying to avoid cliff lines.
-Many entry points exist - we have managed to scramble as far downstream as MGA481141 (AMG480139, Rock Hill) - but higher up it will be easier to get down to the creek.
+From the Rocky Creek car park, head N, then NE, and finally E along the ridge towards the 973 point.
+There may be a track in places.
+Head NE down into the creek, just below the junction at MGA479142, trying to avoid cliff lines.
+Various entry points exist.

 Follow the attractive creek for some way.
 This involves a couple of scrambles after the creek drops through boulders.

-Downstream to the normal Rocky Creek exit, or upstream to the Rocky Creek climbing exit, or through Rocky Creek.
-Upstream is highly recommended, but you should bring wetsuits or warm clothing as you will almost certainly have a few cold swims.
+Downstream to the normal Rocky Creek exit, or upstream to the Rocky Creek climbing exit, or upstream through Rocky Creek Canyon.
+Upstream through the canyon is highly recommended, but you should bring wetsuits or warm clothing as you will almost certainly have a few cold swims.